Jittakorn-S/APS_AMLO_API/README.md

 ## Description

-This repository contains a project that demonstrates how to retrieve data from a REST API and save it into a CSV file
+Retrieve data from a REST API and save it into a CSV file